 The hardest part about working with share box #8’s citrus has been to keep my boys from devouring it all before I’ve had the chance.
 Truth be told, my fellow Springdellians, you probably don’t need any creative ideas for what to do with the fruit itself, as it is all absolutely delicious as-is.
 But what about those lovely peels?

 While working with the peels, I was reminded of a funny story of a failed experiment of mine involving little boxes made out of orange peels.
-Many years ago, I saw a video clip on the Martha Stewart show.
+Many years ago, I saw this video clip on the Martha Stewart show.
 When I saw these cute little boxes made out of orange peels, I just had to make them!!!
-Unfortunately, they came out brownish, warped and icky looking- absolutely nothing like the ones that Martha made.
+Unfortunately, they came out brownish, warped and icky looking- absolutely nothing like the ones in the video clip.

 The funny thing was, my late mother-in-law (who was my future mother-in-law at the time) also saw the same Martha Stewart episode unbeknownst to me.
 Mom was equally compelled to make some of the orange peel boxes that Martha was featuring that day.
 When I visited her and saw the little brownish crumbly things on her counter, I immediately knew what they were.
 Mom and I laughed so hard comparing our boxes, neither of which looked anything like Martha’s.